 Finally, we understand that our own organisational practices should serve as examples of the values and attitudes we convey to our students.

-Aston Business School submitted its SIP’s Report (Sharing Information on Progress) in September 2012 Information about PRME, participants and progress can be viewed on the PRME website.
+Aston Business School submitted its SIP’s Report in November 2017 Information about PRME, participants and progress can be viewed on the PRME website.